mab253/unlock-nyc-web/about.md

 pageTitle: About Us

 ---
-# We strive to make the apartment search process transparent, fair, and free from discrimination for all <a href="https://www.google.com
+# We strive to make the apartment search process transparent, fair, and free from discrimination for all <a href="https://www.google.com">New Yorkers.</a>
-">New Yorkers.</a>

 ## Our Story